yandex-cloud/docs/en/billing/operations/check-bill-history.md

 | Status | Payment status. |
 | Payment amount | The amount actually credited to the  personal account balance, in rubles. |

 <br/>The payment history contains aggregate data on all services.
-Detailed information about the services rendered is available on the page [Usage details](../operations/check-charges.md).
+Detailed information about the services rendered is available on the [Usage details](../operations/check-charges.md) page.

 ---